lvsaroha/Movies-Recommendation-CF/README.md

 # Movies-Recommendation-CF
-Movies recommendation using collaborative filtering
+Movies recommendation and rating prediction using collaborative filtering